At present Norfolk Grey's do not have their own breed club and are classified as a rare breed by the Poultry Club of Great Britain

 Already in 2015 more history has been made for the breed, when the 1st Norfolk Grey to be shown in Ireland, was placed 3rd in the AOV large rare breed class at the Irish National Championships.
 Also, a Norfolk Grey Pair was shown and awarded 1st place at the 2015 Irish Poultry Keepers Show 2015.
 Several other breeders have now received and are hatching eggs in Ireland so we hope to add their contact details to the website Breeders List within the near future.

 At The 2015 Vale of Glamorgan Show the first standard bred Norfolk Grey Bantam was shown for the first time.
 In the Rare Breeds class 24 bantams and 17 large fowl exhibits were presented for exhibition with the Norfolk Grey bantam pullet firstly winning her Any Variety Bantam class then she secured Best Rare Breed to take her place on Championship Row.
 The little pullet was then selected by the judges as the Supreme Show Champion over 300 other exhibits.
 Possibly this was a small recorded moment in the history for the Norfolk Grey.
 Also worth noting there was 7 large fowl and 2 bantam Norfolk Greys on show.
-Both a large male and a large female their Large Rare classes.
+Both a large male and a large female won the Large Rare classes.
 Triple success for the breed!